 The Annual Celebration

-Princeton University will hold its annual celebration of the life and legacy of the Rev. Dr. Martin Luther King Jr. on Monday, Jan.
+Princeton University held its annual celebration of the life and legacy of the Rev. Dr. Martin Luther King Jr. on Monday, Jan.
 20, 2014 on campus in Richardson Auditorium of Alexander Hall.
-News coverage and a webcast of the 2013 program are available here.
+News coverage and a webcast of the 2014 program are available here.